Body painting: Festivals

 Body painting is not always limited to humans.

 Body painting festivals happen annually across the world, bringing together professional body painters and keen amateurs.
 Body painting can also be seen at some football matches, at rave parties, and at certain festivals.
-The World Bodypainting Festival is a three-day festival which originated in 1998 and which has been held in Klagenfurt, Austria since 2017.
-Participants attend from over fifty countries and the event has more than 20,000 visitors; the associated World Bodypainting Association promotes the art of bodypainting.
+The World Bodypainting Festival is a three-day festival which originated in 1998 and which has been held in Klagenfurt, Austria since 2017; the associated World Bodypainting Association promotes the art of bodypainting.

 Body painting festivals that take place in North America include the North American Body Painting Championship, Face and Body Art International Convention in Orlando, Florida, Bodygras Body Painting Competition in Nanaimo, BC and the Face Painting and Body Art Convention in Las Vegas, Nevada.